 But what started as a small after-school program with 20 boys from local Baltimore grade schools (mistaken in the beginning by much of the neighborhood as a gang startup) has now blossomed into a national movement.

-And it’s made parents and educators everywhere question the value of traditional disciplinary measures along with the power of mindfulness as a potential replacement.
+As a result, it’s made parents and educators everywhere question the value of traditional disciplinary measures.
+And, along with it, the power of mindfulness as a potential replacement.

 Holistic Me brings mindfulness to Baltimore’s youth to surprising results

-Founded as the Holistic Life Foundation’s flagship program in 2002, Holistic Me is an after-school program designed to teach yoga, mindfulness, and related meditation and breathing techniques to Baltimore’s youth.
+Founded as the HLF’s flagship program in 2002, Holistic Me is an after-school program designed to teach yoga, mindfulness, and other well-being practices to Baltimore’s youth.

-Since beginning at Baltimore’s Windsor Hill Elementary seventeen years ago, the program has expanded far beyond Baltimore, now serving surrounding Maryland communities in:
+Since beginning at Baltimore’s Windsor Hill Elementary seventeen years ago, the program has expanded far beyond Baltimore.
+It now serves the surrounding Maryland communities in:

-The Holistic Life Foundation now serves over 10,000 children just in the Baltimore area, with the Holistic Me program serving 160 pre-K to 5th-grade students every school day:
+The foundation now helps an astounding 10,000 children in the Baltimore area alone, with the Holistic Me program serving 160 pre-K to 5th-grade students every school day:

 Mindfulness as a replacement for detention?

 Arguably the most remarkable result of the Holistic Me program has been the transformation in student behavior.

 How remarkable?
 Since implementing the program, Robert W Coleman Elementary School has reported 0 suspensions, an incredible improvement in such a short period of time.